JAremko/docker-go-tools/README.md

    2.Have fun!  `gofmt hello.go`
 **Also you can use this image as a docker volume.
 [See `jare/vim-bundle`](https://registry.hub.docker.com/u/jare/vim-bundle/)**

 *Keep in mind that this image populates the `/goroot` volume if it's empty.
-To avoid slow start up it's a good idea to run at least one container in background - it prevents docker from flushing the `/goroot` volume.*
+You can keep one container running to prevent docker from flushing the `/goroot` volume.*